Learn when and how to use Likert scale survey questions

 What’s the definition of Likert scale?

-The Likert Scale is a 5- or 7-point scale that offers a range of answer options — from one extreme attitude to another, like “extremely likely” to “not at all likely.”
+The Likert scale, which falls under our definition of a survey scale, is a 5 or 7-point scale that ranges from one extreme attitude to another, like “extremely likely” to “not at all likely.”
 Typically, they include a moderate or neutral midpoint.